wheynelau/ask-rs/README.md

 - This is a toy project, it's not meant to be used in production.
 - It does not handle some special characters well, like `?`.
 - It uses the openai API, but gemini flash works great and is free.

+## Issues

+- Having some issues cross compiling for aarch64 linux on cargo-dist.